jg-digital-media/jgdm-100DaysOfCode/work/notes/codersnotes-r4.md

 + Greensock:  https://greensock.com/get-started/#loading-gsap

+### Day 21

+Modularise App - Move Routes into a separate file.  - this is common practice

+Step 1   index.js

+Using the Router constructor to create a file with a new set of routes.

+const express = require("express");
+const routes = express.Router();

+module.exports = routes;

+Step 2  -
+Use the routes by importing them and passing them in as middleware

+const indexRouter = require("./routes");
+const cardsRouter = require("./routes/cards");

+app.use(indexRouter);
+app.use(cardsRouter);

 ### Day 20

 Finished the basic skeleton of an Express app.
 So happy with what I've learned about doing so.